“We aim high at Michaela Community School and expect high standards of behaviour and academic effort and achievement from all of our pupils.”

 Assemblies often focus on encouraging pupils to widen their horizons.
 We have visiting speakers to help spark a sense of obligation in pupils towards their classmates and children elsewhere.

 Pupil Voice and Leadership

 ‘Pupil perspective’ is vital and we embrace it.
 Pupil voice plays an important role at Michaela Community School.
 There is a Future Leaders team that leads the student body in many areas.
 Future Leaders hold various positions of responsibility, helping to organise the dining hall, the library and their fellow pupils.
 Future Leaders lead conversations at lunch and give assemblies.
-Future Leader positions are decided through a rigorous application and interview process that includes a governor.
+Future Leader positions are decided through a rigorous application and interview process.

 Our guides also hold a position of leadership, giving guided tours of the school to our visitors and guest speakers.